makitune/discob/README.md

 # Discob

-Discob is a bot for Discord using the [DiscordGo](https://github.com/bwmarrin/discordgo) library.
+Discob is a private bot for Discord using the [DiscordGo](https://github.com/bwmarrin/discordgo) library.

 ## Requirements